HomeBlog Home

 Visiting the garden throughout the year is free, and many concerts and theatrical productions occur here.
 If you want to picnic right next to the vibrant and colorful blooming roses, then make sure to visit during the late spring and summer.

-Keep in mind that limited parking is available right next to the garden so you will most likely need to street park.
-There are also no restrooms on-site, so make sure to plan ahead.
+Keep in mind that limited parking is available right next to the garden, so you will most likely need to street park.
+There are also no restrooms on-site, so make sure to plan.
+Cutting or picking the roses at any time during your picnic is not permitted.

 4. Pullen Park